akosnikhazy/Raspberry-Pico-Projects/README.md

 ## Measure Voltage Show With LEDs
 ([mesure-voltage-leds.py](https://github.com/akosnikhazy/Raspberry-Pico-Projects/blob/main/mesure-voltage-leds.py))

-This was a very fast idea, solved in 30 minutes.
-Using ADC 26 I measure the voltage of 1.2V battery.
-The more the charge the more LEDs light up.
+This was a very quick idea, solved in 30 minutes.
+With the ADC 26 I measure the voltage of a 1.2V battery.
+The higher the charge, the more LEDs light up.
+In theory.
+My setup was bad for this.
+This is a failed project.